jlmelville/drnb/README.md

 iris_randproj = nb.embed_data(
     name="iris",
-    method="randproj",
-    embed_kwargs=dict(seed=42),
+    method=("randproj", dict(seed=42)),
     export=dict(create_sub_dir=True),
 )
 ```

 The coordinates are returned in case you want to do something with them.
+If you don't want to pass
+any extra options to the `method`, you can just pass the name of the method directly, e.g.
+`method="randproj"`.

 #### Writing extra data